 In our industry there are so many geo, info, map, spatial, tech, thingy named companies that it’s hard to stand out.
 We decided to break the mould.
 Yes we get some strange looks, but nobody forgets our name.

 So why Snowflake Software?
-Well, our founders Ian and Eddie are both software engineers by trade and whilst Ian’s first software program printed Hello World on screen, Eddie’s first software program was a Snowflake crystal emulator – thus the name Snowflake Software and the reason why Eddie turned out to be our Chief Technology Officer!
+Well, our founders Ian and Eddie are both software engineers by trade and whilst Ian’s first software program printed Hello World on screen, Eddie’s first software program was a Snowflake crystal emulator – thus the name Snowflake Software and the reason why Eddie turned out to be our CTO!